A Jordan-Chevalley decomposition beyond algebraic groups

 A natural question is whether it is possible to refine the decompositions in \Cref{theo:decomposition} and \Cref{cor:cor-linear}, when $\mtf(G)$ is not nilpotent, and find a nilpotent torsion-free semidirect factor as in \Cref{fact:real-algebraic}.

 By Fact 3.5 in \cite{BJO}, in a definable group $G$ the subgroup generated by all normal nilpotent subgroups is normal, definable and nilpotent.
 So it is the maximal normal nilpotent subgroup and it is definable.
 We call it the \emph{definable nilradical} of $G$.
-The definable nilradical of $\mtf{(G)}$ does not always have a complement in $\mtf{(G)}$ (see for instance \S 5, Ex.
-6, p.126 in \cite{Bou}), therefore it is not always a factor of $G$ and it is not a suitable candidate.
+The definable nilradical of $\mtf{(G)}$ does not always have a semidirect cofactor in $\mtf{(G)}$ (see for instance \S 5, Ex.
+6, p.126 in \cite{Bou}), therefore it is not a suitable candidate.

 Another definable nilpotent (characteristic in $G$) subgroup of $\mtf{(G)}$ is its commutator subgroup and, in the linear case, the unipotent radical.
 In the example below the three groups are semialgebraic and all different: